 Fuchsia Riccartonii is a hardy Fuchsia, with an upright habit and with dark green leaves with a bronze tint and deep red stems.
 The flowers are red which hang elegantly from the stems in summer.

-Fuchsia Sparkling Silver (LOWSSIL) - a new hardy selection made by Lowaters Nursery.
+Fuchsia Sparkling Silver - a new hardy selection made by Lowaters Nursery.
 Striking sage green and white variegated foliage.
 Large semi double flowers with scarlet sepals and purple petals throughout the summer.